omtorano/Exports-Metatranscriptomics/README.md

 Assembly is where things start to get complicated, depending on how many sequences you have and the questions you are trying to answer there are many different tools and ways to do it within those tools - there are lots of studies comparing different tools.
 I tried MANY different methods for assembly with varying success.
 The script described here will assemble each individual sample.
 They will then be combined into a depth 1 & 4 assembly in the next step (cdhit).
 Some other things I tried:
-	- assembling samples by triplicate and assembling those in cdhit - this resulted in relativly low mapping rates and took a lot of time and memory.
+	- assembling samples by triplicate and combining the output in cdhit - this resulted in relativly low mapping rates and took a lot of time and memory.
 In fact, assembling triplicates required Trinity to be broken up into multiple scripts due to maxed out memory.
 	- assembling by depth (all depth 1 samples in one script and all depth 4 in another), never finished withing alloted time and memory even when broken down by phase.
-	- using IDBA (never finished).
+	- using IDBA https://github.com/loneknightpy/idba (never finished).
-	- Spades individual assemblies (see next section)
+	- Spades individual assemblies https://github.com/ablab/spades (see next section)
 	- Spades depth assemblies (see next section)

 As of 6/23/3031 the newest version of Trinity available on longleaf is trinity/2.8.6 and the newest version of trinity available is trinity/2.12.0.
 There have been some requests for ITS to update trinity but it has not happened.
 Options for running trinity include: